muratk3n/thirdwave/en/2020/07/migrations-anatolia.md

 first-millennium CE and the broader history of the populations with which these Turkic tribes mixed when they settled into Anatolia (Greeks, Armenians, Assyrians, Arabs, Kurds, etc.).
-This vision, in turn, would give a pro- minent place to some historical migrations, but not to others.
+This vision, in turn, would give a prominent place to some historical migrations, but not to others.

 conducted semi-structured interviews with Turkish citizens between 2008 and 2013, to gauge the level of knowledge regarding immigration into Turkey.
-1 During the interviews, it became clear that respondents were aware of a number of migratory experi- ences in Turkish history, but were not about others, or rather that others were not conceived as a migratory experience.
-When appropriate, this information is triangulated with second- ary sources, the scholarly literature on this topic, as well as a quick analytical overview of the official Turkish history curriculum in primary and secondary education.
+1 During the interviews, it became clear that respondents were aware of a number of migratory experiences in Turkish history, but were not about others, or rather that others were not conceived as a migratory experience.
+When appropriate, this information is triangulated with secondary sources, the scholarly literature on this topic, as well as a quick analytical overview of the official Turkish history curriculum in primary and secondary education.

 During the interviews, respondents generally affirmed that migration has always played an important role in Turkish history.
 More specifically, three migratory experiences came up regularly during the
-interviews: (1) Turkish people have always been mobile, as nomad- ism is their original way of life (roughly referring to Turk’s Central Asian past), (2) Turkish people have welcomed many migrants and accommodated the ensuing diversity (roughly referring to the Ottoman
+interviews: (1) Turkish people have always been mobile, as nomadism is their original way of life (roughly referring to Turk’s Central Asian past), (2) Turkish people have welcomed many migrants and accommodated the ensuing diversity (roughly referring to the Ottoman